philipperemy/deep-speaker/README.md

 f-measure = 0.849, true positive rate = 0.798, accuracy = 0.997, equal error rate = 0.025
 ```

+When the triplet loss select the hard examples, then the training loss does not really decrease.
+Because the hard samples are always hard meaning they are on average above alpha.
+The test set should however decreased.

 ### Further work

 - LSTM model: https://github.com/philipperemy/deep-speaker/pull/53